SaxJ/Paradigms-Project/README.md

 	else
 		pass message on to who they think owns it

+other.doIsuffice myexp rules
+	suffices rules myexp otherexp

+other.askForOwner labId
+	returns who it thinks is owner for labID

+me.askOthersForOwner labID
+	asks who he thinks owns lab - adds to a queue add response to table
+	loops back and does same on response - until asked client matches response from client inform clients in the queue

 me.releaseLab
 	is there somebody in line?
 		if yes: first.acceptOwnership lab remainingQueue